nergalex/f5-aks-kic-lab/source/class4/module1/module1.rst

 Now, core policy is updated by SecOps to block ``untrusted-bot`` class.

-- On Jumphost, apply a new manifest of App Protect Policy using `new core policy <https://raw.githubusercontent.com/nergalex/f5-nap-policies/master/policy/core/secure_medium.yaml>`_ and still referencing modifications set by AppDev
+- On Jumphost, create a new manifest of App Protect Policy using `new core policy <https://raw.githubusercontent.com/nergalex/f5-nap-policies/master/policy/core/secure_medium.yaml>`_ and still referencing modifications set by AppDev

 .. code-block:: bash